Words from our Alumni

 Jim Boren (B.A., 1972)

 Jim Boren is an award-winning journalist who is widely recognized as one of the top political commentators in California.
 In a 40-year career in the newspaper business, he has had a range of journalistic assignments.
-He is now editorial page editor and vice president for The Fresno Bee.
+He retired in 2017 as the editorial page editor and vice president for The Fresno Bee.

 Demi DeSoto (B.A., 1986)